camerahub/camerahub/README.md

 ## Configuring PhotoDB

-PhotoDB will run out of the box with no additional configuration, by creating an Sqlite database in its own directory.
+PhotoDB will run out of the box with no additional configuration, by creating an SQLite database in its own directory.

+If you wish to use an external database then copy `photodb/local_settings.py.template` to `photodb/local_settings.py` and customise the database settings for your environment.

 ## Running PhotoDB